-The building owner must demonstrate that safety has been considered at every stage of a building’s construction, bringing occupier safety risk considerations to the earliest stage of the planning process.
+The building owner must demonstrate that safety is being considered at every stage of a building’s construction.
+Occupier safety risk considerations must be brought to the earliest stage of the planning process.
 This means, for example, that safety considerations continue throughout the construction and occupation of a building, not just at its inception.

 The Act introduces the concept of a ‘Golden Thread’ of record keeping which will be available to relevant parties – residents, emergency services and potential purchasers.
 So, the complete and relevant records are available to everyone no matter at what stage they enter the building’s history.
 The information not only comes from those who have constructed it, but also those who manufactured the components used.

 One of the most contentious issues running up to the publication of the Act is the source of funding to rectify the defective buildings, where it is apparent that the building requires repair works to bring it in line with current regulations.
 The Act gives some clarity here, with a form of cascading funding, whereby a party must exhaust one option before moving to the next in sequence.

 Stage 1 Developers, contractors and product manufacturers